contextgeneric/cgp-patterns/content/introduction.md

 ## What is Context-Generic Programming

+A high level overview of CGP is available on the [project website](https://www.contextgeneric.dev/).
+This section contains a summarized version of the overview.

 At its core, CGP makes use of Rust's trait system to build generic component _interfaces_ that decouple code that _consumes_ an interface from code that _implements_ an interface.